lloydm6/Montreal_Toronto_BC_Spatial_2019/README.md

 Merged the outcomes and determinants.
 Plotted a bunch of histograms just to get a feel for the data

 Ran all the univariate regressions

+Made a nice csv output for the regressions....nice in my opinion.